carbonfive/intro-to-git/README.md

 * Sign up for an account on http://www.github.com.
 * Be sure to download the GitHub Desktop client (Windows or Mac): https://desktop.github.com/

+## Why Git?

+Git powers much of software development today - it enables users to keep track of changes to software from many different locations.
+It is decentralized enough to allow users to work on software from anywhere in the world.

+GitHub is a cloud service that hosts Git repositories.
+Its strength is in the ease in which it allows you to view and edit files, and share your changes with other people.
+It also allows you to keep a full history of changes to that repository - meaning that at any point in time you can see what files changed, how they changed, and if you want, you can restore changes from the past.

+Think back to the last time you worked on a group project at school.
+Maybe you had to work on a report or a presentation.
+How did you all manage to work on the document?
+Did you email it around, or send it around on a USB stick, CD-ROM, floppy?
+Do you remember how much work it took to make sure everybody had the same document?

+Then - some of you may understand this analogy - do you remember how the game changed when you learned how to use a cloud document service, like Google Docs?
+Suddenly, everybody had one place to go to.
+Changes were propogated and trackable.
+You could rest easy knowing that people's changes could be rolled back.

 ## Fundamentals

 ### Definitions